wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

     *   (d) the loaned employee must be treated as if he or she were at work when doing work for person B.

-    Section 3F: inserted, on 5 May 2003, by [section 6][158] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).
+    Section 3F: inserted, on 5 May 2003, by [section 6][232] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).

+##### 3G Provisions affecting application of amendments to this Act

+*   [Schedule 1AA][207] contains application, transitional, and savings provisions that affect other provisions of this Act as from time to time amended, repealed, or repealed and replaced (_see_ [section 63][206]).

+    Section 3G: inserted, on 16 December 2013, by [section 5][234] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

 ##### 4 Act not to affect other legislation